prabh1601/Kafka-Archiever/README.md

 ## Getting Started

-Try reading [this blog]() to get a deep insights on how this application works
+You can read [this blog]() to get a deep insights on how this application works

 ## Usage